 Make three very short lists.

-2. Two to three most important things that need to happen your first week back
+2. Two-three most important things that need to happen your first week back.

-3. Two to three most important things that need to happen your first day back
+3. Two-three most important things that need to happen your first day back!

 4. EXTRA ACCOUNTABILITY: